Lead Your Manufacturing Operations into the Future

 Designed for Working Professionals

-UW’s online Manufacturing Systems Engineering master’s program is specifically designed for working professionals.
+UW’s online MSE master’s program is specifically designed for working professionals.
 The degree portal is a one-stop online interface for accessing courses and student resources.
 This offers convenience, flexibility and ease of use for busy professionals.

 Tying it All Together

-As a UW-Madison master’s student, you will be an active part of your own learning, and nowhere is this more evident than in the capstone project.
+As a UW-Madison master’s student, you will be an active part of your own learning, and nowhere is this more evident than in the Capstone course.
 This course covers a broad range of concepts, techniques and tools relevant to the design, analysis, development, implementation, operation and management of modern manufacturing industries on a global scale.

 The emphasis in this course is breadth of knowledge instead of covering any one topic in detail.
 Through lectures and projects, the course is intended to create an awareness of the wide range of issues that impact the design and operation of manufacturing systems.